zacanger/canary.sh/README.md

 Optional variables:
   KUBE_CONTEXT: defaults to currently selected context.
-  HEALTHCHECK: path to executable to run instead of
+  HEALTHCHECK: path to executable to run instead of basing health
-    Kubernetes health check.
+    on pod restarts.
 The command or script should return 0 if healthy and anything else otherwise.
+If nothing is specified, pod restarts are used (see Kubernetes docs for probes).
   HPA: name of Horizontal Pod Autoscaler if there's one targeting
     this deployment.
   ON_FAILURE: path to executable to run if the canary healthcheck